FawkesRocks/New_Sonic_CD-R_Decompilation/README.md

 The resulting build will be located somewhere in `build/` depending on your system.

+> [!NOTE]
+You can use these arguments on the `cmake -B build` command like so: `cmake -B build -DRETRO_DISABLE_PLUS=on`

 The following cmake arguments are available when compiling:

-### RSDKv3 flags
 - `RETRO_DISABLE_PLUS`: Whether or not to disable the Plus DLC.
 Takes a boolean (on/off): build with `on` when compiling for distribution.
 Defaults to `off`.
 - `RETRO_FORCE_CASE_INSENSITIVE`: Forces case insensivity when loading files.
 Takes a boolean, defaults to `off`.
 - `RETRO_MOD_LOADER`: Enables or disables the mod loader.
 Takes a boolean, defaults to `on`.